moraexams/website/README.md

 ### Deployment

 Whenever a commit is pushed or a PR is merged to the main branch, the website will be automatically published on [moraexams.org](https://moraexams.org) in a few minutes.
-The site is hosted on Netlify.
+The site is hosted on Vercel.

 ## Help?